jetify-com/devbox/docs/app/docs/example_shells/languages/python.md

   ],
 ```

 This will install Python 3.10 in your shell.

-You choose a different version of Python by adding the following:
+Other versions available include:

 * python37 (Python 3.7)
 * python38 (Python 3.8)